riggsd/guano-py/doc/guano_specification.md

   optional, multiline string.
 Freeform textual note associated with the recording.

 **Samplerate**
   optional, integer.
 Recording samplerate, in Hz.
+This should be equal to the .WAV samplerate for direct-recording detectors, but should be a product of ``TE`` and the .WAV samplerate for time-expansion detectors.

 **Species Auto ID**
   optional, string.
 Species or guild classification, as determined by automated classification.